Neighborhood Progress believes that neighborhoods prosper through targeted and layered investment, partnership and inclusive planning.

 Through a competitive grant process, Neighborhood Progress provides operating support to the following community development corporations through our Strategic Investment Initiative (SII):

 On average the service areas of these CDCs contain between 3,000 and 5,000 households and represent a diverse range of incomes, building conditions and social conditions.
-The nine chosen groups represent the east and west sides of Cleveland and have a variety of economic, social and cultural conditions that are characteristic of Cleveland.
+The twelve chosen groups represent the east and west sides of Cleveland and have a variety of economic, social and cultural conditions that are characteristic of Cleveland.